 Created in 2024, the ICCD brings together professionals and academics from varied backgrounds: international law, international relations, diplomacy, criminal investigations, asylum law, security, IT, etc. Each member is employed in their area of expertise to research, centralise and analyse intelligence relating to war crimes, crimes against humanity and genocide committed around the world.

-The Documentation is working in a spirit of cooperation and complementarity with State, international and private actors acting in good faith to prosecute war crimes, crimes against humanity and genocide.
-By combining the use of open source intelligence (OSINT) with networks of partners and human sources (HUMINT), the ICCD produces judicially relevant data for investigators, magistrates and lawyers working on these crimes.
+The Documentation operates on the principle of cooperation and complementarity with State, international and private actors working in good faith to repress war crimes, crimes against humanity and genocide.
+By combining the use of open-source intelligence with networks of partners and human sources, the ICCD produces judicially actionable data for investigators, magistrates and lawyers working in this field.

-Considering the stakes involved, the identity of our members and sources remains, in principle, secret.
+Due to the stakes involved, the identities of our members and sources are, in principle, kept confidential.

-Objective : Develop an interactive cartographic tool that geolocates international crimes (war crimes, crimes against humanity and genocide) and presents the context in which they are committed.
+Objective : To develop an interactive cartographic tool that geolocates international crimes and presents the context in which they are committed.
 The constitutive elements are presented in a format that is easily exploitable for judicial use: synthetic but exhaustive, neutral and factual.
-This information is intended for legal professionals (magistrates, judicial investigators, lawyers), journalists and human rights organizations.
+This information is intended for legal professionals, journalists and human rights organizations.

 Key elements :